 Judy & Maurice have always enjoyed rocks and making things with them.
 When they retired they moved to a place where there were lots of long pine needles!
 After making stone pendants for several years they wanted to do something different.
 So they learned to do baskets and have been experimenting ever since.
 They are focusing, at present, on using pine needles and stone slabs, along with other embellishments, to make a variety of shaped baskets.
 Judy & Maurice also make jewelry from stones and gourd art.
 Earth Treasures can be found at shows.
 They plan on putting products in 1 or 2 shops this coming year.
 Stay Tuned.
 They also do special orders.

 Contact Judy & Maurice

 Jeremy started woodworking in his free-time.
 When he retired from the US Air Force in 2014, he decided to make a full time career out of his passion.
 He now makes cedar ornaments, Montana shaped picture frames and much more.
-You can find Jeremy's products online through his web site or facebook page and in Montana Marie in Kalispell or Cabin in the Falls in Columbia Falls.
+You can purchase Jeremy's products online through his web site or facebook page and by phone or text.

 Rosanna began crafting by making Christmas gifts for her 5 sisters.
 She soon discovered how addicting this hobby can be.
 She now makes a verity of items including: jewelry, hair accessories, book marks, sun catchers and ear muffs.
 You can find Rosanna's products online through Facebook and Etsy and in person at local farmers markets and craft shows.

 Just fill out a copy of our Artists Profile form and bring it, along with a few product photos, to the next ACF general meeting.
 Can't make it to the next meeting?
-Thanks ok, you can email your completed form and photos to firstname.lastname@example.org or send it to our PO Box:
+You can also send your completed form and photos to our email or to our PO Box: